rakibsarowar/rakibsarowar/README.md

 </div>

 <p align="center">
-A passionate Web developer from Dhaka Bangladesh.
+A passionate Web developer from Gazipur, Bangladesh.
 </p>

 Welcome to my GitHub profile.
 I am an aspiring MERN Stack Developer with strong knowledge of JavaScript, Es6, React , Express, MongoDB.
 I seek out new knowledge and technology and actively develop my skills.